skoopsy/skoopsy.github.io/_posts/2025-03-18-STM32-1-getting-started.markdown

 Some alternatives to ChibiOS:

-- [FreeRTOS](https://www.freertos.org/) - Open Source, less abstracted than ChibiOS, commonly used in industry.
+- [FreeRTOS](https://www.freertos.org/) - Open Source, less abstracted than ChibiOS, commonly used in industry, I will try this out.

-- [Mbed Iot OS](https://os.mbed.com/) - Open Source, designed for IoT incl. a full open source development platform and IDE, will be depreciated fby Arm in 2026.
+- [Mbed Iot OS](https://os.mbed.com/) - Open Source, designed for IoT incl. a full open source development platform and IDE, will be depreciated by Arm in 2026.

 - [RTEMS](https://www.rtems.org/) - Open source, used by [ESA for safety-critical space applications](https://www.esa.int/Enabling_Support/Space_Engineering_Technology/Software_Systems_Engineering/RTEMS).
 This is probably not starter territory, if that needed to be said.

 # Some Starting Resources: